BMILAB/AStrap/RAEADME.md

 Section 2 Feature construction
 ---------
  In AStrap, we have compiled a compendium of 511 unique features that covers major factors known to shape introns and/or exons.
-In fact, feature construction has been embedded in the function AStrap (see below), users therefore donâ€™t need to carry out this step.
+In fact, feature construction has been embedded in the function AStrap (see below), users therefore don¡¯t need to carry out this step.
 * Use function "extract_IsoSeq_tr" to extract sequence around splice sites based on the transcript sequences.
 ```
 ##Loading example data